ansys/scade-almgw-msoffice/doc/source/contributing.rst

 Post issues
 -----------

-Use the `Ansys SCADE LifeCycle ALM Gateway connector for MS-Office Issues <https://github.com/ansys/scade-almgw-msoffice/issues>`_ page to submit questions, report bugs, and request new features.
+Use the `Ansys SCADE ALM Gateway connector for MS-Office Issues <https://github.com/ansys/scade-almgw-msoffice/issues>`_ page to submit questions, report bugs, and request new features.
 When possible, use these templates: